tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 ## Provisioning Constraints

 PSK provisioning systems are often constrained in application-specific ways.
 For example, although one goal of provisioning is to ensure that each pair of nodes has a unique key pair, some systems do not want to distribute pair-wise shared keys to achieve this.
 As another example, some systems require the provisioning process to embed application-specific information in either PSKs or their identities.
 Identities may sometimes need to be routable, as is currently under discussion for EAP-TLS-PSK {{?I-D.mattsson-emu-eap-tls-psk}}.

 # Recommendations for External PSK Usage {#recommendations}

 If an application uses external PSKs, the external PSKs MUST adhere to the following requirements:

 1. Each PSK SHOULD be derived from at least 128 bits of entropy, MUST be at least 128 bits long, and SHOULD be combined with a DH exchange, e.g., by using the "psk_dhe_ke" Pre-Shared Key Exchange Mode in TLS 1.3, for forward secrecy.
 As discussed in {{sec-properties}}, low entropy PSKs, i.e., those derived from less than 128 bits of entropy, are subject to attack and SHOULD be avoided.
 If only low-entropy keys are available, then key establishment mechanisms such as Password Authenticated Key Exchange (PAKE) that mitigate the risk of offline dictionary attacks SHOULD be employed.
-Note that no such mechanisms have yet been standardised, and further that these mechanisms will not necessarily follow the same architecture as the process for incorporating EPSKs described in {{!I-D.ietf-tls-external-psk-importer}}.
+Note that no such mechanisms have yet been standardized, and further that these mechanisms will not necessarily follow the same architecture as the process for incorporating EPSKs described in {{!I-D.ietf-tls-external-psk-importer}}.

 2. Unless other accommodations are made, each PSK MUST be restricted in its use to at most two logical nodes: one logical node in a TLS client